CharlesOkechukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles prints thecontent of two files /etc/passwd and /etc/hosts
 4-lastlines prints the last 10 lines of /etc/passwd
 5-firstlines prints the first 10 lines of /etc/passwd
+6-third_line prints the 3rd line of the file iacta